Lumesh Syntax Manual 1 (Basic Syntax)

 print `a is $a, and a[0] is ${a[0]}`

-print "\033[31mRed msg\033[m" # Outputs red colored "Red msg"Variable substitution within backticks is more efficient than subprocess statement capture; it is recommended to use the former unless necessary.
+print "\033[31mRed msg\033[m" # Outputs red "Red msg"Variable substitution within backticks is more efficient than sub-expression capture; it is recommended to use the former unless necessary.

 Edge Cases: